ywang-pivotal/iDA_Microservice_Workshop/cf_pivotal_sample_use_case/README.md

 Lab Three (Demo)
 ============================
 To demostrate how to work with API management tool.
 The API management tool being used here is tyk <https://tyk.io>
-** Covert all the python codes to make it as REST API before using this tool**
+** Covert all the python codes to make it as REST API before using this tool To open an account at https://cloud.tyk.io/

 Create a Portal and your first API
 -----------------------------------